elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In general, there is no restrictions on what you name your rest operator.
-In fact, you should use a relative name for rest operator such as (…title) with three preceding dots.
+  <div><strong>Interview Response:</strong> There are no restrictions on what you name your rest operator in general.
+You should use a relative name for the rest operator, such as (…title) with three preceding dots.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />